 Due to a wide choice of departure times for the Sapsan train throughout the day, you can be flexible to leave early in the afternoon and spend the evening in St Petersburg or extend your afternoon in Moscow and leave either early, or mid, evening.

-Upon arrival in St Petersburg, you will be collected from the railway station and taken by private transfer to your centrally located 4-star hotel.
+Upon arrival in St Petersburg, you will be collected from the railway station where you will meet your guide and be taken by private transfer to your centrally located 4-star hotel, Petro Palace.
 Following check-in, you will have free time to relax and unpack or take in some of what St Petersburg has to offer.

 Day 5 - Full day tour of the Soviet Leningrad by car